-Average people often misunderstand the concepts of a Juicer and a Blender.
-Therefore, they often pick the wrong one and ended up with difficulties as they are made for a totally different purpose.
-As the name suggests, the task of a juicer is to extract the juice from ingredients and a blender just blends the ingredients to form a uniform matrix or smoothie.
-Now we try to explain the main comparisons of Juicer vs Blender.
+Ordinary people often need to understand the concepts of a Juicer and a Blender.
+Therefore, they often pick the wrong one and need help as they are made for a different purpose.
+As the name suggests, the task of a juicer is to extract the juice from ingredients, and a blender blends the ingredients to form a uniform matrix or smoothie.
+Now we explain the main comparisons of Juicer vs. Blender.

-Knowing the mechanism and motive behind juicing and blending can end the debate of juicer vs blender.
-Here I have tried to distinguish between them explaining how they work and application of them.
-This will help you make a better choice if you are confused which one is suitable for you.
+Knowing the mechanism and motive behind juicing and blending can end the debate about juicer vs. blender.
+Here I have tried to distinguish between them, explaining how they work and their application of them.
+This will help you make a better choice if you need clarification on the suitable one.

 How Do They Work?

-Different types of juicers are available and they have distinctive features as well working mechanism.
+Different types of juicers are available, and they have distinctive features and working mechanisms.
 For example, a masticating juicer has two prime parts – auger and mesh.
-The ingredients are slowly crushed by the auger and juices comes out.
-The mesh lets the juice to pass through and the fibers not.
+The drill slowly crushes the ingredients, and juices come out.
+The mesh lets the juice pass through, and the fibers do not.

-You will also see manual juicer out there, but they are only good for juicing fruits with high juice content but not good for vegetables.
+You will also see manual juicers out there, but they are only good for juicing fruits with high juice content and not good for vegetables.

-Mechanism of a blender is pretty straightforward.
-A blender may have a number of blades of same or different size and alignment.
-When the motor rotates the blades, the ingredients are crushed into small pieces and blended with one another to form a uniform matrix.
-The blades also give the crushed ingredients an upward push so that, the uncrushed ingredients of top reach the bottom for crushing.
+The mechanism of a blender is pretty straightforward.
+A blender may have several blades of the same or different sizes and alignments.
+When the motor rotates the blades, the ingredients are crushed into small pieces and blended to form a uniform matrix.
+The blades also give the crushed ingredients an upward push so that the uncrushed ingredients on top reach the bottom for crushing.

 Reasons to Use a Juicer

 As juice contains no pulp but only the extraction, they are easy to consume.
 So, for people who are going through serious digestion problems, a juicer is the most useful option for them.